 Subtables aren't just useful for multiple relationships between a pair of tables; they can also be used for self-joins.
 For example, you may have an Employees table that includes a ManagerID field which contains the ID for another employee record representing the employee's manager.
 In this case, create a subtable of Employees called Managers and define a relationship between them matching the ManagerID field from Employees with the ID field from Managers.
 You may also want only certain fields in Managers to be available, such as their name, since salary, department, and other fields can be obtained from the appropriate Employees record.
 You may also set a Filter for Managers, something like Managers.IsManager = .T.

 To create a subtable for a table, select the table in the TreeView and choose the Create Subtable function from the Objects menu, the shortcut menu, or from the drop-down list for the Create button.
-Stonefield Query Studio creates a copy of the table and all of its fields, with a default name of "Subtable" (where table is the name of the original table).
+Enter the name for the new subtable when prompted.
+Stonefield Query Studio creates a copy of the table and all of its fields.
 You are prompted if you want to copy the relations for the existing table to the subtable.
 Subtables have a different icon in the TreeView () and a different set of properties.

 In addition to the usual properties for tables, subtables also have the following properties: